Shunli-Wang/CA-SpaceNet/README.md

 ## CA-SpaceNet: Counterfactual Analysis for 6D Pose Estimation in Space
 This is an official pytorch implementation of our IROS 2022 paper **CA-SpaceNet: Counterfactual Analysis for 6D Pose Estimation in Space**.
-In this repository, we provide PyTorch code for training and testing our proposed CA-SpaceNet on the challenging SwissCube dataset.
+In this repository, we provide PyTorch code for training and testing our proposed CA-SpaceNet on the SwissCube dataset.

 [[arXiv](https://arxiv.org/abs/2207.07869)]